datapictechnology-create/DPReader/README.md

 Or create a link to the address of your Datapic.

-READING DATAPICS USING REMOTE URL LINK

-datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
+READING DATAPICS USING REMOTE URL LINK datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
 * YOU MUST OMIT 'http://www.' from the [remote address of your Datapic].
 This is added by the reader.

+USER NOTES
-USER NOTES at datapictechnology.org/STD DATAPIC PRESS DEMO.htm
+User notes at datapictechnology.org/STD DATAPIC PRESS DEMO.htm

 DATAPIC PRESS WEB MODULE (download)
 Full version of DATAPIC PRESS for Home/Office/Online use.